Academic fencing: Technique

 Modern academic fencing, the Mensur, is neither a duel nor a sport.
-It is a traditional way of training and educating character and personality; thus, in a Mensur bout, there is neither winner nor loser.
-In contrast to sports fencing, the participants stand their ground at a fixed distance.
+It is a traditional way of training and educating character and personality; thus, in a modern Mensur bout, there is neither winner nor loser, although historically the winner was the one who managed to leave a cut on his opponent's face.
+In contrast to sports fencing, the participants stand their ground at a fixed distance - typically one sword's length.
 At the beginning of the tradition, duelers wore only their normal clothing (as duels sometimes would arise spontaneously) or light-cloth armor on the arm, torso, and throat.
 In recent years, fencers are protected by mail or padding for the body, fencing arm, fencing hand (gauntlet) and the throat, completed by steel goggles with a nose guard.
 In Austria and Switzerland, a nose guard is uncommon.
 Opponents fence at arm's length and stand more or less in one place, while attempting to hit the unprotected areas of their opponent's face and head.
 Flinching or dodging is not allowed, the goal being less to avoid injury than to endure it stoically.
 Two physicians are present (one for each opponent) to attend to injuries and stop the fight if necessary.
+Each fencer would also have a second present to ensure the opponent does not break any rules, and to parry their own fencer's blade when the umpire called halt.

 The participants, or Paukanten, use specially developed swords.
 The so-called Mensurschläger (or simply Schläger) exists in two versions.
 The most common weapon is the Korbschläger with a basket-type guard.
 Some universities use the so-called Glockenschläger (lit. 'bell hitter'), which is equipped with a bell-shaped guard.
 These universities are Leipzig, Berlin, Greifswald, Dresden, Tharandt (in the Forestry College, which is now part of Technische Universität Dresden), Halle on the Saale, Frankfurt-an-der-Oder, and Freiberg.
 In Jena, both Korbschläger and Glockenschläger are used.
 Studentenverbindungen from some western cities use Glockenschläger because their tradition had its origin in one of the eastern universities but moved to West Germany after World War II.

 The scar resulting from a hit is called a "smite" (Schmiss), and was seen as a badge of honour, especially in the second half of the 19th century and the first half of the 20th.
 Nowadays the presence of scars usually indicates a mistake and therefore are no longer considered especially dignified.
 Today, it is not easy for an outsider to identify Mensur scars due to better medical treatment.
 Also, the number of mandatory Mensuren was reduced in the second half of the 20th century.
 Most Mensur scars are located on the left temple of the forehead.
 Scars on the cheek and chin are rather uncommon today and sometimes due to accidents.